 Queen Elizabeth Spring Marathon & Half

-Summary: Run entirely on a half-marathon course within the country park (and the adjacent, aptly named "Head Down" plantation) this is a trail run along well kept trails that even after the long winter should be nicely runnable.
-There are some hilly challenges that will take you on journey of over 500 metres of elevation gain over that 13 mile loop.
+Summary: Run entirely on a half-marathon course within the country park and the adjacent (aptly named) "Head Down" plantation, this is a trail run along well kept trails that even after the long winter should be nicely runnable.
+There are some hilly challenges that will take you on journey of over 500 metres of elevation gain over that half-marathon loop.

 Once away from the busy front part of the country park, you will find yourself in the quiet peaceful forest, often with glimpses of wildlife.
 Later, as you are on the last high point before you drop down to the finish area, there are long views through the clearings to the Solent and Isle of Wight.

-There are expected to be around 150 entrants in each race, so there will be plenty of people around without it being busy.
+There are expected to be around 400 entrants in total, so there will be plenty of people around without it being busy.

 Course: Both routes run on the same course, with the marathon being two loops.

-The route is fully marked with signs and frequent repeater tape and multiple water/feed stations along the way every 4 miles or so.
+The route is fully marked with signs and marshals.

-Almost all is off-road, with just a few hundred metres of tarmac between the country park and "Head Down".
-Please be aware that the roads are not closed to traffic.
+Mostly this is off-road on gravel trails, with short stretch of tarmac between the country park and "Head Down".
+Please be aware that the quiet country lane roads are not closed to traffic.

-Simplified maps of the course will also be available on the day, but if you want to be properly familiar with the route before raceday, please join us on one of recces that we run early in the year.
+If you want to be properly familiar with the route before raceday, please join us on one of recces that we run in the weeks before race-day.
 News of these will be on our Facebook page.

 Terrain: The route has no particularly technical challenges.
 The first climb at around ½ mile is short and steep, and often walked by those saving their energy for later.
 Given the time of year, there will likely be some slippery stretches from time to time, but none too long or particularly steep.
-The entire route should be on runnable terrain, and there no stiles or gates to slow you down.
+The entire route should be on runnable terrain, without any stiles or gates to climb over.